Gotcha26/PiwigoPublish-lrc-plugin/README.md

     * Published Collection Sets and Published Collections are created in the LrC Publish Service corresponding to the albums and sub-albums in Piwigo (see features under development).
     * Images are not downloaded from Piwigo as part of this, nor are existing images in LrC automatically added to the newly created Published Collections.
 * Images added to the Publish Service are published to the corresponding album on Piwigo.
 Metadata and keywords are transferred, respecting rules configured in the Publishing Manager for this service.
+* Special collections can be created which allow images to be published to Piwigo albums that also have sub-albums.
+See details in the notes on the relationship between Piwigo Albums and LrC Publish Services below.
 * Changes to images which trigger a re-publish will overwrite the previously published Piwigo image.
 * Images removed from the Publish Service are removed from corresponding album on Piwigo
 * Moving a Published Collection under a different Published Collection Set is reflected in the associated Piwigo albums
 * Adding new Published Collections will create a corresponding album on Piwigo, respecting the album structure
 * When a Published Collection name is changed in LrC the associated Piwigo album is also renamed
-* When Published Collection is deleted in LrCD the associated Piwigo album is also deleted.
+* When Published Collection is deleted in LrC the associated Piwigo album is also deleted.
 Photos in the Piwigo album are also deleted if they would become orphans, but if they are associated with other albums they will be left.
 * Multiple Publish Services connecting to different Piwigo hosts can be created.
 * Deleting a Publish Service does not delete any images or albums on the Piwigo host it was associated with.

 ## The following functionality is under development:

 * Set Piwigo album cover from an image in the Published Collection
-* Add images to a Piwigo album that also has sub-albums.
-    * The complication is that in LrC, the publish service can have Published Collections - to which images can be added, and Published Collection Sets - to which images can't be added but child Published Collections can.
-In Piwigo, an album can both contain images and also have sub albums.
-The approach being worked on will create a published collection that is associated with it's parent published collection set such that images added to this collection will be published in the parent album on Piwigo, not a sub album.
 * Consistency Check - check for images missing on Piwigo and update published status accordingly
 * Metadata Check - check metadata on Piwigo matches Lrc (Title, Caption, GPS, Creator)